stanko-arbutina/ink-use-input-hints/README.md

 }
 ```

-Bottom of App should show the bar showing the keyboard hints:
+Bottom of App should show the bar with the keyboard hints:

 ![Screenshot](./media/screenshot.png)